Seabourn Cruise Line: History

 Seabourn Cruise Line was founded in 1986 under the name "Signet Cruise Lines" by the Norwegian private investor Atle Brynestad and Warren S. Titus.
 The name "Seabourn Cruise Line" was adopted shortly afterward following objections over trademark ownership by Signet Oil.

-Its first ship, Seabourn Pride, entered service in 1988, followed by an identical sister, Seabourn Spirit, in 1989.
+Its first ship built, Seabourn Pride, entered service in 1988, followed by an identical sister, Seabourn Spirit, in 1989.
 A third vessel, originally planned for 1990, was delayed due to investors' financial constraints and was ultimately purchased by Royal Viking Line in 1992 as Royal Viking Queen.
 In 1995, Royal Viking Queen was transferred to a Kloster subsidiary, Royal Cruise Line, as Queen Odyssey.